 By: Courtney Beam

 According to a recent survey in Chief Learning Office Magazine, coaching is the most desired and developed skill for front line managers and it’s among the top five skills required for successful executives.
-A lot of organizations provide coaching to their top executives to check a leadership development box, ensure success after a promotion, as part of succession planning, or to correct bad behaviors.
+A lot of organizations provide employee coaching to their top executives to check a leadership development box, ensure success after a promotion, as part of succession planning, or to correct bad behaviors.
 While these strategies and initiatives are important, I think organizations often miss the mark when it comes to offering coaching to their other leaders including mid-level and front-line managers.
-Below are three reasons why I think coaching should be offered to your employees, regardless of their title.
+Below are three reasons why I think coaching and developing employees should be offered regardless of their title.

 Increase Motivation: A great coach can provide the insight needed to heighten self-awareness, increase empathy, develop problem-solving abilities, enhance communication, create time management skills, learn how to engage in healthy conflict and so much more.
 One amazing and often unspoken byproduct of developing these skills is increased motivation.
 Through a successful coaching engagement, a leader is extremely likely to start achieving success.
 When we see success, our motivation is increased which leads to other great benefits for the leader and the organization – regardless of their title.